 Rideau Ferry turned into a two night stop, as the winds persisted, and it was good to have someplace to provision and get some things done.
 Our Canadian neighbors embraced us, inviting us to join them for evening docktails, morning coffee, and a trip into lovely Perth and the grocery store!
 Many thanks most especially to Barry & Diann!

-Diann & Barry in Perth, Ontario
+Diann & Barry, and their lovely hometown of Perth, Ontario

 Rideau Ferry is where the canal begins to open up to a series of lakes, all connected by spectacular, narrow cuts through rocks, dense forests and adorable, extremely private cottages (we witnessed a gentleman getting out of his outdoor shower.
 Yup.
 Not so private with our passing!).
 This is the area of the Rideau everyone talks about, with good reason.
 It’s just spectacular!